 Ages 12 and up are eligible for treatment with Paxlovid.

 Oral antiviral therapies Paxlovid (Pfizer) and molnupiravir (Merck) are products authorized by the FDA for treatment of COVID-19.
 These therapies require a prescription from a licensed healthcare provider.
-Talk to your healthcare provider to see whether an oral antiviral is the right option for you.
+Talk to your healthcare provider or pharmacist to see whether an oral antiviral is the right option for you.

 How they work: Oral antiviral medications work by targeting specific proteins on the SARS-CoV-2 virus to help prevent the virus replicating within the body.
 It is important that the oral antiviral is started within 5 days of the start of symptoms.